Kai Tak station

 Kai Tak (啟德) is an underground MTR rapid transit station located on the Tuen Ma line, in the Kai Tak Development area of Hong Kong (near the old east apron of the former Kai Tak Airport in Kowloon City District).
 The station was opened on 14 February 2020 as part of the Tuen Ma line's first phase.
-It will provide access to the multi-purpose Kai Tak Sports Park, currently under construction, as well as other facilities.
+It provides access to the multi-purpose Kai Tak Sports Park, as well as other facilities of the Kai Tak area.
 The station was built as part of the Sha Tin to Central Link (SCL).

 History

 The contract to construct Kai Tak station (and the approach tunnels), valued at HK$1,422,000,000, was awarded on 25 April 2013 to the Kaden-Chun Wo joint venture.
 The station was built using the cut-and-cover method.
 A topping-out ceremony was held on 16 July 2015.
 It was the second SCL station to be topped out, after Hin Keng.